-HNUR 1130 Introduction to Microbiology/Infection Control
+HNUR 1130 Infection Control

 Includes basic microbiology concepts that apply to health care.
-Principles of disease transmission as a basis for universal blood and body fluid precautions.
+Principles of disease transmission as a basis for universal blood and body fluid precautions are covered.

-HNUR 1140 Introduction to Practical Nursing
+HNUR 1140 Practical Nursing Concepts

 Includes vocational adjustments, history and information about the role of practical nurse, practical nursing education and the LA State Board of Practical Nurse Examiners.